 Behavioural medicine - of which behavioural dermatology is a part - links medicine with human behaviour in order to improve our undertanding of physical illness, and therefore improve its treatment.
 Article By Dr Christopher Bridgett, Consultant Psychiatrist, Chelsea & Westminster Hospital, London.

-Freelance journalist and former Information Team member John Fuller offers practical advice around shaving and clothing for our male readers.
+Practical advice around shaving and clothing for our male readers.

-John Fuller examines how stress can provoke a flare-up of eczema and also inhibit recovery.
+How stress can provoke a flare-up of eczema and also inhibit recovery.

 Beating the Itch Series

-Introducing a new series of articles especially for children, designed to equip them with vital skills to better manage their eczema in the future.
+The first in our series of articles especially for children, designed to equip them with vital skills to better manage their eczema in the future.
 Includes: what is eczema, what it looks like, what causes it and an eczema diary.

 The final article in our series especially for children designed to equip them with vital skills to better manage their eczema.